Ian Petrella

 Ian Petrella (born December 17, 1974) is an American actor and puppeteer.

 Career

 Petrella is best known for the role of Randy Parker in the 1983 film A Christmas Story.
-He reprised the role for the 2022 sequel A Christmas Story Christmas.
+He reprised the role in the 2022 sequel A Christmas Story Christmas.

 From November 4, 2010, to the first week of January 2011, he served as a guest tour guide at the A Christmas Story House in Cleveland, Ohio.

 Personal life

 Petrella currently resides in Cleveland, Ohio, working in animation and puppetry.